weisscharlesj/SciCompforChemists/_sources/notebooks/chapter_13/chap_13.md

 **Figure 2** The Spyder interface with the text editor (left), variable explorer (top right), and interpreter (bottom right).

 So when should you use a Jupyter notebook and when should you use Spyder?
 The decision is often a matter of preference, but if you are doing interactive data analysis, Jupyter notebooks are typically the better choice.
 This is particularly true if you need to share your analysis and results with others.
 If you are writing large blocks of code, Spyder is likely a better choice of environment.
-As an example, if you wish to perform complex mining of information from an external dataset and then analyze the resulting information, you might want to write the data mining code in Spyder and then run the data analysis in a Jupyter notebook.
+As an example, if you wish to perform complex mining of information from an external data set and then analyze the resulting information, you might want to write the data mining code in Spyder and then run the data analysis in a Jupyter notebook.

 ## Further Reading